kalibera/rchk/doc/BUILDING.md

 can do this using `-Wl,-plugin-opt=also-emit-llvm` (passing option `also-emit-llvm` to the `LLVM gold plugin`).
 This option has been removed as of `LLVM 3.6`.
-So far we've been only generating the bitcode files using LLVM 3.4 and we haven't yet run into problems having the tools use more recent version of LLVM.
+So far we've been only generating the bitcode files using LLVM 3.4 and we haven't yet run into problems with that the tools use LLVM 3.5.

 ### More reading